 You can’t use the following actions as raffle entry methods:

 - Share on a friend’s timeline

 - Tag yourself (or your friend) in a photo that you’re not in

-If you ask people to enter their contact details, such as email, phone, etc. or any images, videos or text, you need to make it clear on your raffle page that you are collecting it, and not Facebook.
-To comply with this rule, you need to use your own branding, company name and imagery on the raffle page and not say, in ay way, that Facebook is a part of it.
+If you ask people to enter their contact details, such as email, phone, or any images, videos, or text, you need to make it clear on your raffle page that you are collecting it, and not Facebook.
+To comply with this rule, you need to use your own branding, company name, and imagery on the raffle page and not say, in any way, that Facebook is a part of it.

 The simplest method to ask people for their permission is to include an opt-in checkbox on your raffle’s entry form that allows them to choose to give you their permission.

 In a nutshell, this says that you can’t ask raffle entrants to tag themselves (or their friends) in a photo that they are not present in.
 This provision is in place to stop people from spamming their friends’ Newsfeeds with erroneous content.

 We’ve created an easy fill-in-the-blank template to help you create your Facebook Raffle rules.
 Keep in mind that this is just a guide, and you should consult a legal professional to make sure your rules comply with all applicable laws.